 Warning: If you don’t have science lovers in the house, listening to podcast may turn them into scientists!!

 The great thing about kids 5+ years is that they can spend time reading books when they get tired of listening to podcasts.
 Here is a great book from my friend, ‘Only Room for Two.’
 This book is a great addition to your kid’s library.
 The book focuses on balancing friendship, including friends in a game when there is no room for them, which is an important lesson for kids in this age group.

 14. The Unexplainable Disappearance of Mars Patel (ages 8 years+)

-This Award-winning scripted mystery series perfect for your tweens.
-With a real sound effect, this spooky, suspenseful mystery is voice cast by actual middle schoolers.
+This Award-winning scripted mystery series is perfect for your tweens.
+With a real sound effect, this spooky, suspenseful mystery is the voice cast by actual middle schoolers.
 It is a story about an 11-years-old searching for his missing friend.